tinaxd/wsl-safe-delete/README.md

 ## Limitations

 Restoring deleted files from VSCode is not possible.
-You can restore them by manually using `trash-restore` command.
+You can restore them by manually using `trash-restore` command from terminal.

 ## Release Notes